Chemical formula: Chemical names in answer to limitations of condensed formulae

+Crystal-chemical formula

+Chemical formulae for inorganic crystals typically omit structural information of value to crystallographers and mineralologists, such as the linkage type (dimensionality) of subnetworks within the crystal, the coordination polyhedron (coordination geometry of the first coordination sphere) of each atom, and the structural connectivity between subunits.
+The International Union of Crystallography (IUCr) has proposed a crystal-chemical formula notation that extends standard formulae with optional annotations for these items.

+For example, while quartz, fibrous silica, and stishovite all have the same formula unit SiO2, their crystal-chemical formulas demonstrate the structural differences between these polymorphs of silica: quartz may be described as [Si^{[4t]｢1;4｣}O_{2}], indicating it has a three-dimensional network structure with tetrahedral coordination geometry at each Si atom, where each SiO4 tetrahedron is linked to four adjacent tetrahedra via single shared O atoms; fibrous silica may be described as [Si^{[4t]｢2;2｣}O_{2}], indicating it consists of one-dimensional chains of SiO4 tetrahedra, each linked to two others via shared pairs of O atoms; and stishovite may be described as [Si^{[6o]｢1,1,1,1,1,1,1,1,2,2;10｣}O_{2}], indicating it has a three-dimensional network structure with octahedral coordination geometry at each silicon atom, where each SiO6 octahedron is linked to ten adjacent octahedra, eight via single shared O atoms and two via shared pairs of O atoms.

 Isotopes

 Although isotopes are more relevant to nuclear chemistry or stable isotope chemistry than to conventional chemistry, different isotopes may be indicated with a prefixed superscript in a chemical formula.
 For example, the phosphate ion containing radioactive phosphorus-32 is [^{32}PO4]^{3-}.
 Also a study involving stable isotope ratios might include the molecule ^{18}O^{16}O.

 A left-hand subscript is sometimes used redundantly to indicate the atomic number.
 For example, _{8}O2 for dioxygen, and for the most abundant isotopic species of dioxygen.
 This is convenient when writing equations for nuclear reactions, in order to show the balance of charge more clearly.